Ricci-Positive Metrics on Connected Sums of Projective Spaces: Abstract

 \section{Abstract}

 It is a well known result of Gromov that all manifolds of a given dimension with positive sectional curvature are subject to a universal bound on the sum of their Betti numbers.
-On the other hand, there is no such bound for manifolds with positive Ricci curvature: indeed, Perelman constructed positive Ricci metrics on $\#_k\mathbf{C}P^2$.
-In this paper, we revisit and extend Perelman's construction to show that $\#_k\mathbf{C}P^n$, $\#_k\mathbf{H}P^n$, and $\#_k\mathbf{O}P^2$ all admit metrics of positive Ricci curvature.
+On the other hand, there is no such bound for manifolds with positive Ricci curvature: indeed, Perelman constructed positive Ricci metrics on arbitrary connected sums of complex projective planes.
+In this paper, we revisit and extend Perelman's techniques to construct positive Ricci metrics on arbitrary connected sums of complex, quaternionic, and octonionic projective spaces in every dimension.